-- (a) In accordance with section 12.8.2 of Metrology Procedure: Part A, CLPs for the Profile Area must be prepared by AEMO using interval metering data from a sample (or samples) of Controlled Load Interval Meters in accordance with section 11.3.3 and paragraphs (b) and (c). - (b) The sample meters to be installed by the LNSP must be type 4 metering installations. - (c) Two NMIs may need to be allocated to each sample meter: - (i) one NMI must be used for the interval metering data from the sample meter that is used to prepare the CLP; and - (ii) where the metering installation that has a sample meter is second-tier, a second NMI must be used to transfer the accumulated metering data to which the CLP is applied. - (d) Two CLPs must be calculated for the Profile Area: - (i) one for Controlled Loads in the Profile Area based on a sample of Controlled Load Interval Meters on the Controlled Load 1 network tariff; and - (ii) one for Controlled Loads in the Profile Area based on a sample of Controlled Load Interval Meters on the Controlled Load 2 network tariff.
+- (a) In accordance with section 12.8.2 of Metrology Procedure: Part A, CLPs for the Profile Area must be prepared by AEMO using interval metering data from a sample (or samples) of Controlled Load Interval Meters in accordance with section 11.3.3 and paragraphs (b) and (c). - (b) The sample meters to be installed by the LNSP must be type 4 metering installations.

-- (e) For each TI, the CLPs must be calculated by Profile Area as follows: - (i) CLP for loads on the Controlled Load 1 network tariff
+- (c) Two NMIs may need to be allocated to each sample meter. - (i) one NMI must be used for the interval metering data from the sample meter that is used to prepare the CLP; and - (ii) the second NMI must be used to transfer the accumulated metering data to which the CLP is applied. - (d) Two CLPs must be calculated for the Profile Area: - (i) one for Controlled Loads in the Profile Area based on a sample of Controlled Load Interval Meters on the Controlled Load 1 network tariff; and - (ii) one for Controlled Loads in the Profile Area based on a sample of Controlled Load Interval Meters on the Controlled Load 2 network tariff. - (e) For each TI, the CLPs must be calculated by Profile Area as follows: - (i) CLP for loads on the Controlled Load 1 network tariff

-$$= \sum{n=1}^{N} \left( \text{load for sample meter on the controlled } \atop \text{load 1 network ta riff in trading interval j} \right){n} (\text{wf}){n}$$
+$$= \sum{n=1}^{N} \left(\text{load for sample meter on the controlled} \atop \text{load 1 network tariff in trading interval j} \right){n} (wf){n}$$